 Debt Service on Highway Bonds peaked in FY 2006 at \$93.6 million.
-In the future, the amount of actual debt service will decline as outstanding Bonds are retired.
+In the future, the amount of actual debt service will decline as outstanding bonds are retired.
 Debt service, both on an absolute basis and as a percentage of Transportation revenues, is illustrated below.
-As discussed in more detail in Appendix B, appropriation of funds to support debt obligations issued by the North Carolina Turnpike Authority are and any "availability payments" on Design-Build projects are treated the same as any other debt service obligation.
-Including those commitments causes the Transportation Debt Affordability limits to be exceeded in FYs 2011-2014 by approximately \$5, \$9, \$15 million and \$8 million of debt service, respectively.
+As discussed in more detail in Appendix B, appropriation of funds to support debt obligations issued by the North Carolina Turnpike Authority and any "availability payments" on Design-Build projects are treated the same as any other debt service obligation.
+Including those commitments results in the Transportation Debt Affordability limits being exceeded in FY 2014 by approximately \$3 million of debt service.